-In addition, the Ph.D. in guidance and psychological services—school psychology is accredited by the American Psychological Association (APA) and approved by the National Association of School Psychologists (NASP).
+In addition, the School Psychology PsyD Program is accredited by the American Psychological Association (APA) and approved by the National Association of School Psychologists (NASP).

 Graduate students may be eligible for federal student loans if they are admitted into graduate degrees (or first-time teacher certification programs) and meet other eligibility requirements.
 Certificate programs are not eligible for financial aid.
 Private alternative loans can help students pay college expenses that may not be covered by federal loan programs or other financial aid.
 For more information, visit financial aid.

 In addition, students may be eligible for payment plans and veterans benefits.
 On-campus degree-seeking students may be eligible for special scholarships for residents of Illinois, Kentucky, Ohio, and the Midwest Consortium.

 The Graduate Catalog and Undergraduate Catalog of Indiana State University are the documents of authority for all students.
 The requirements given in the catalogs supersede information issued by any academic department, program, college, or school.
 The University reserves the right to change the requirements at any time.